 The performance results are very good, considering that we’re working with datacenter proxies here.
 This shows that they can be still powerful in the right hands, as long as you don’t target the most sensitive targets.
 Google, Amazon?
 Smart Proxy Manager handles them admirably.

 Even if it wouldn’t, you only have to pay for successful requests.
 So, with some exceptions, the question boils down not to ‘if’ but ‘when’ you will receive your data.
 Sooner is the answer, but sometimes you’ll have to do with later as well.

-However, you’ll also find Crawlera opinionated.
+However, you’ll also find Smart Proxy Manager opinionated.
 With good intentions and some business interests in mind, it’ll tell you that you don’t need more concurrent requests with the Basic or Advanced plans, that throttling requests this way and retrying that way work best.
 The approach is based on years of experience and accumulated best practices, and it starkly differs from the near blank slate you get working with other proxy providers.